eventnetusa/eventnet/src/_work/partners-in-primary-care.md

-      While touring the Discovery Experience, consumers meet their Care Team, learn about activities and community involvement, hear patient testimonials and receive a digital clinic tour.&nbsp;
+      While touring the Discovery Experience, consumers meet their Care Team, learn about activities and community involvement, hear patient testimonials and receive a virtual clinic tour.&nbsp;

       * Custom modular design to accommodate various space layouts